Women’s Soccer in the USA: The College Way

 Its purpose was to prohibit any form of discrimination based on sex within educational programs that receive federal funding.

-In other words , universities and colleges should now start distributing their scholarships equally between male and female athletes.
+In other words: universities and colleges should now start distributing their scholarships equally between male and female athletes.

-came into effect, most scholarships went to male-dominated sports like basketball and football.
+Before Title IX went into effect, most scholarships went to male-dominated sports like basketball and football.
 After

 Title IX